 When left untreated, iron deficiency leads to anemia.

-Iron deficiency anemia is a condition in which you don’t have enough iron to make healthy, hemoglobin-carrying red blood cells (erythrocytes) to deliver oxygen to target tissues and organs (Miller, 2013) because your diet is chronically (persistently) lacking in iron.
+Iron deficiency anemia is when you don’t have enough hemoglobin-carrying red blood cells (erythrocytes) to deliver oxygen to target tissues and organs (Miller, 2013) because your diet is chronically (persistently) lacking in iron.

 Anemia is a global health problem.
 An estimated 42% of children less than 5 years and 40% of pregnant women worldwide are anemic, according to the World Health Organization.
 A third of the world’s population is affected by anemia, and more than half the cases are due to iron deficiency, Lopez et al. reported.